-Soon, many TV stations will begin to move to new frequencies.
+By law, many TV stations are moving to new frequencies between now and 2020.
 If you watch TV for free, using an antenna, you must take action to keep your channels.
-When a station moves, a simple rescan of your TV or converter box will ensure that you continue to receive your local TV stations.
+Any time after a station moves, rescan your TV or converter box to continue to receive your local TV stations.
 Rescanning is when your TV finds all of the available channels in your area.
 Because stations must move at different times, you may need to rescan your TV more than once.

-No new devices, equipment or services are needed.
+No new devices, equipment or services are needed to rescan.

 Broadcasters are committed to serving their local communities and making these changes as easy as possible for viewers.
 Use the tool to the right to find out which stations are moving frequencies and when, and what you need to do to keep watching the local TV you rely upon.

 Sign up for a reminder to rescan.Learn More

 Enter your zip code to find out which stations in your area will be moving frequencies and when.